 This also means that the solar panels and storage batteries are underestimated by half.
-The direct consequence of this underestimation is the reduction by half of the autonomy and the life span of the batteries as well as cuts during calls for high power during periods of lack of sunshine.
+The direct consequence of this underestimation is the reduction by half of the battery life as well as cuts during calls for high power during periods of lack of sunshine.
 In conclusion, the untaken power factor is a factor affecting photovoltaic solar installations just like the temperature and the quality of the equipment.
 If it is not taken into account, reactive energy compensation is recommended.